• June 25, 2025

 Types of pharma products in the pharmaceutical manufacturing process

+The pharmaceutical manufacturing process can take many forms.
 According to FD&C Act, pharmaceutical products are primarily divided into Drug, Device, and Biological products.
 The definition of drug and device is described in sections 201(g) and 201(h) of the FD&C act.
 If any product fulfils the requirements described in these definitions, they are officially classified as a Drug or Device.

 Drug